 How to roast strawberries with brown sugar and coriander.
 Jump to the Coriander Roasted Strawberries Recipe or read on to see our tips for making them.

-Ever brought a pint of strawberries home from the store and been less than satisfied with their taste?
+Have you ever bought a pint of strawberries home from the store and been less than satisfied with their taste?
 They look red and juicy, but don’t actually follow through.
-That’s exactly what happened not to long ago for us.
-We don’t usually buy berries before summer, but they looked so good!
-We came home, opened the box, took a bite … annnnd nothin’.
+Roasting them is the ultimate way to use them.

 YOU MAY ALSO LIKE: This extra easy baked oatmeal recipe with fresh strawberries, bananas and rich chocolate is one of our favorites.
 Jump to the Baked Oatmeal Recipe.